 The general reserve is used from time to time to transfer profits from retained earnings for appropriation purpose.
-As the general reserve is created by transfer from one component of equity to another and is not an item of other comprehensive income, items included in the general reserve will not be reclassified subsequently to profit and lossn item of other comprehensive income, items included in the general reserve will not be reclassified subsequently to profit and loss.
+As the general reserve is created by transfer from one component of equity to another and is not an item of other comprehensive income, items included in the general reserve will not be reclassified subsequently to profit and loss.